 - Inhale, back to Purvottanasana (reverse plank); hold one breath (or longer).

-- Repeat 5 times total; on the last Purvottanasana hold 5 full breaths before coming down to neutral.
+- Repeat 5 times total; on the last Purvottanasana (reverse plank) hold for 5 full breaths before coming down to a seated position.

-Navasana or “boat pose” is an excellent pose for strengthening the core, increasing heat and promoting clarity and focus.
-After the last Purvottanasana, come back to Dandasana and from there lift the legs up to Navasana.
-Hold this posture for 3 long, steady breaths to begin, increasing the duration overtime to 5 breaths or longer.
+Navasana or “boat pose” is an excellent pose for strengthening the core, increasing heat, and promoting clarity and focus.
+After the last Purvottanasana (reverse plank), come back to Dandasana (seated posture with the legs straight out in front) and from here lift the legs up to Navasana (boat pose).
+Hold boat pose for 3 long, steady breaths to begin, increasing the duration over time to 5 breaths or longer.

 A Kapha-reducing Yoga routine would not be complete with out a major backbend.
 Of course, if you have any lower back issues, I would come into this posture very cautiously, and come out if there is any discomfort or pain in the spine, neck or back (or omit altogether).
-Urdhva Dhanurasana or the “upward facing bow pose” (aka wheel or back bend), is a powerful pose for opening up the chest, shoulders and entire abdominal region.
-Practicing this posture helps to remove heaviness, grief, depression and congestion (aka Kapha, Kapha, Kapha), while increasing confidence, energy, motivation and self-esteem.
+Urdhva Dhanurasana or the “upward facing bow pose” (aka wheel or back bend), is a powerful pose for opening up the chest, shoulders, and entire abdominal region.
+Practicing this posture helps to remove heaviness, grief, depression, and congestion (meaning – Kapha, Kapha, Kapha), while increasing confidence, energy, motivation, and self-esteem.

-Some of the major organs that possess a strong Kapha component include both the thyroid and the kidneys.
-These final two postures work many areas of the body; however, they are specific for stimulating these Kapha organs as they strengthen the kidneys, stimulate the thyroid and increase the metabolism.
-Sarvanagasana (aka shoulder stand) is also a powerful inversion posture that helps to remove obstructions, increase circulation and promote new energy throughout the entire body and mind.
+Some of the major organs that carry a strong Kapha component include both the thyroid and the kidneys.
+These final two postures work many areas of the body; however, they are specific for stimulating these Kapha organs, as they strengthen the kidneys, stimulate the thyroid, and increase the metabolism.
+Sarvanagasana (aka shoulder stand) is also a powerful inversion posture that helps to remove obstructions, increase circulation, and promote new energy throughout the entire body and mind.

 From the previous posture, come down onto the back.
-Once flat, begin to lift the legs up to 90 degrees.
+Once flat, begin to lift the legs up 90˚.
 Come back to Halasana (plough pose) and stay here for 5 breaths.
-Once you are ready, begin to lift the legs up to Sarvangasana as you place your palms on the kidney region.
-Make sure you do not turn your head in this posture, keeping complete alignment with the spine.
-After 1-5 minutes, slowly bring the legs down back into plough pose for a few breaths.
+Once you are ready, begin to lift the legs up to Sarvangasana (shoulder stand) as you place your palms on the kidney region.
+Make sure you do not turn your head in this posture to keep complete alignment with the spine.
+After 1 tp 5 minutes, slowly bring the legs down back into plough pose for a few breaths.
 Then slowly roll back into a neural supine position.
-Finish this series with 1-2 minutes in the counterpose Matsyasana (fish pose).
+Finish this series with 1 to 2 minutes in the counterpose Matsyasana (fish pose).

 Since this is a Kapha-reducing Yoga series, we have to avoid Kapha increasing postures and this includes the infamous Shavasana (corpse pose).
 Therefore it is a better option to end the series with a short meditation in Padmasana (lotus pose).

 From the ground, slowly make your way up to a comfortable seated position.
-Close you eyes and place your palms at the heart center in prayer pose.
+Close your eyes and place your palms at the heart center in prayer pose.
 Quiet the mind and bring the focus to each inhale and exhale as they flow in and out.
-After 1-3 minutes here, take one last deep inhale, bow on the exhale and slowly make your way up as you begin your day.
+After 1 to 3 minutes here, take one last deep inhale, bow on the exhale, and slowly make your way up as you begin your day.
 Namaste!

 - Stand in Tadasana (mountain pose) with hands in “prayer position”.

-- Inhale arms and gaze up, exhale swan dive to Uttanasana (standing forward fold).
+- Inhale arms and gaze up; exhale and swan dive to Uttanasana (standing forward fold).

-- Inhale right leg back to Ardha Bujangasana (also known as low lunge), open the chest as you lift the arms and the gaze.
+- Inhale right leg back to Ardha Bujangasana (low lunge), open the chest as you lift the arms and the gaze.